idoAl/training_setup/ubuntu/README.md

 # Downloading Ubuntu

 ### What is Ubuntu?
-A popular and user friendly linux distribution which wer'e going to use in our training.
+A popular and user friendly linux distribution which we're going to use in our training.

 Find more here: https://en.wikipedia.org/wiki/Ubuntu